VoliJS/NestedReact/README.md

 ## Data binding

-`nestedreact` supports data binding links compatible with standard React's `valueLink`.
+`nestedreact` supports data binding links backwards compatible with standard React's `valueLink`.
+In addition to standard fields `value` and `requestChange`, links carries `error` field in case there was validation error in the model.

-Create link for object property of Model, Collection, and every object type created with Object.extend().
+Create link for object property of Model, Collection, and every object type created with Object.extend():
 `var link = object.getLink( 'attr' )`
+`var link = object.deepLink( 'path.to.the.attribute' )`

 Create boolean link, toggling model in collection.
 True if model is contained in collection, assignments will add/remove given model.
-Useful for checkboxes.
+Useful for checkboxes:
 `var link = collection.hasLink( model )`

 Here's a brief reference for links API.
 Consult [Guide to Data Binding Use Cases](/example/databinding.md) to understand how to use it.